 Professor Richard Bell is investigating the theological, ethical, and artistic interests of the composer Richard Wagner.

-A major outcome of the project will be a two-volume work exploring the theology of the Ring cycle, exploring Wagner's work and its relationship to Christianity.
+He has just completed a two-volume work exploring the theology of the Ring cycle, Wagner's work and its relationship to Christianity.

 Wagner was one of the few composers to read avidly in the areas of Theology and Philosophy.
 He was especially interested in German Idealism but he was always creative in appropriating the thought of figures such as Hegel, Feuerbach and Schopenhauer.